 Oracle HCM Cloud fits the bill to the T for making work more human.
 It enables leaders by connecting the organization with one class-leading, cross-functional solution- from a comprehensive HR solution to a full suite of applications for the entire business-- all within one place.
 It puts employee experience as the center, providing solutions that cultivate your talent-- with guided experiences, continuous 360-degree feedback, AI recommendations, and access to learning and career opportunities.
 Oracle HCM also provides leaders a configurable platform to turn vision into reality, create, design, and extend experiences specifically tailored to the ever-changing needs of people and organizations.

-HCL and Oracle HCM Cloud solutions can help leaders and organizations be ready for this shift wherever they are on their HCM journey.
-HCL delivered the first-ever Oracle HCM Cloud engagements in both USA and India, has field-tested expertise and a stated promise of reframing the future- leveraging XaaS, AI/ML, IoT, everything-in-the-cloud vision for our customers.
+HCLTech and Oracle HCM Cloud solutions can help leaders and organizations be ready for this shift wherever they are on their HCM journey.
+HCLTech delivered the first-ever Oracle HCM Cloud engagements in both USA and India, has field-tested expertise and a stated promise of reframing the future- leveraging XaaS, AI/ML, IoT, everything-in-the-cloud vision for our customers.
 Numerous Cloud engagements and specialization in Oracle ERP, HCM, SCM & EPM cloud is a testament to our expertise.
 Our HCM in a Pod offering is designed for organizations to accelerate HR modernization with a self-contained, quick start, fixed scope, and price packages built-in with best practices utilizing the Oracle HCM Cloud platform.

 As we navigate through this massive disruption, with the changes in ways our customers do business, we can help you by converging HR strategy, leveraging technology, embracing innovations to build a resilient, agile organization.